Humanae vitae

 Mainly because of its restatement of the Church's opposition to artificial contraception, the encyclical was politically controversial.
-It affirmed traditional Church moral teaching on the sanctity of life and the procreative and unitive nature of conjugal relations.
+It dogmaticized a conservative interpretation of traditional Church moral teaching on the sanctity of life in the context of human intervention in fertility and the procreative and unitive nature of Catholic conjugal relations.

 It was the last of Paul's seven encyclicals.

 Summary

 Affirmation of traditional teaching

 In this encyclical Paul VI reaffirmed the Catholic Church's view of marriage and marital relations and a continued condemnation of "artificial" birth control.
 Referencing two Papal committees and numerous independent experts examining new developments in artificial birth control, Paul VI built on the teachings of his predecessors, especially Pius XI, Pius XII and John XXIII, all of whom had insisted on the divine obligations of the marital partners in light of their partnership with God the creator.

 Doctrinal basis

 Paul VI himself, even as commission members issued their personal views over the years, always reaffirmed the teachings of the Church, repeating them more than once in the first years of his Pontificate.